Luke-Mason/ObsidianVault/Biblical Slavery.md

 So a few chapters before the 'problematic passage' we read that they must love them as themselves, to not mistreat them, and treat them as if they are your native-born, and to remember they them too were foreigners.
 What about another book in the bible because that might have been a fluke.

 2. "**Do not oppress a foreigner**; you yourselves know how it feels to be foreigners, because you were foreigners in Egypt."
 [Exodus 23:9]

-"**Do not oppress a foreigner**; you yourselves know how it feels to be foreigners, because you were foreigners in Egypt" [Exodus 23:9].
+3. "**Do not oppress a foreigner**; you yourselves know how it feels to be foreigners, because you were foreigners in Egypt" [Exodus 23:9].

-"**Do not mistreat or oppress a foreigner**, for you were foreigners in Egypt" [Exodus 22:21]
+4. "**Do not mistreat or oppress a foreigner**, for you were foreigners in Egypt" [Exodus 22:21]

-what about another book because maybe exodus is poo poo.
+What about another book because maybe exodus is poo poo.

-"**Cursed is anyone who withholds justice from the foreigner**, the fatherless or the widow" [Deuteronomy 27:19],
+5. "**Cursed is anyone who withholds justice from the foreigner**, the fatherless or the widow" [Deuteronomy 27:19],

-or

-"For the LORD your God is God of gods and Lord of lords, the great God, mighty and awesome, **who show no partiality** and accepts no bribes.
+6. "For the LORD your God is God of gods and Lord of lords, the great God, mighty and awesome, **who show no partiality** and accepts no bribes.
 He defends the cause of the fatherless and the widow, **and loves the foreigner residing among you**, giving them food and clothing. **And you are to love those who are foreigners**, for you yourselves were foreigners in Egypt" [Deuteronomy 10:19].

 So where are the verses that say you should treat a foreigner as a piece of furniture?